Formulas in Google Sheets were meant to make things easier for us.

 To rectify this error, you can combine the formula with an IF statement that displays a custom message if the #N/A error is encountered.
 A very useful function to handle these kinds of issues is the IFERROR function.

 For example, we rectified our problem below by using an IFERROR statement to display a “Search Value not found” message instead of an #N/A error:

 This error occurs when a number in the formula is being divided by zero.
 This makes no sense mathematically, so the function returns a #DIV/0 error.
 For example, if you are trying to divide a value by a function or operation that results in a 0 value, you will get a #DIV/0 error.

 In the image below, we are trying to divide the number 7 by the difference between values in A1 and A2, which results in 0.
 Since it is not possible to divide 7 by 0, the formula returns a #DIV/0 error.

 This error also happens when you are trying to apply the AVERAGE function on a range of blank cells.
 This happens as the AVERAGE function needs to divide the SUM of the values with the number of the values, and if the range is blank, it’s equivalent to dividing by 0.

 How to Fix the #DIV/0 Error

 To resolve this error, you can try to first find out why your denominator is evaluating to a ‘0’ value.
-Select parts of the denominator in the formula bar to see what each part evaluates to.
+Select parts of the denominator in the formula bar to see what each part evaluates.

-You can see the result of the calculation in a little popup right on top of the formula bar.
+You can see the result of the calculation is a little popup right on top of the formula bar.
 Once you find the cause, you can make changes to your formula accordingly.